 Alyssa (RYT 200) discovered yoga in college, but did not practice it seriously until the summer immediately following graduation.
 Her first yoga class was at an Iyengar studio in Pittsburgh where she learned the importance of alignment, before she ventured into Yoga Flow for heated Vinyasa classes for a more vigorous practice.
 Eventually, Alyssa realized that her grad school path in Public History was no longer in alignment with her truth; therefore, despite a very uncertain future, she took a leap of faith and quit her master’s program for a “yoga career.”
 Today she teaches both Vinyasa and meditation all over the city.
 Alyssa's classes always leave you feeling clear, connected, and strong.
 Her Wednesday evening Move & Meditate class involves a mix of grounding, gentle asana work, breath work, some discussion, and group mantra chanting.
 Alyssa hosts regular workshops at Inhale, and she also hosts a vibrant book club (Chapter & Chants) here at the studio.
 Instagram @sunflowergirlie | @thejournaldeck

 Melissa, (E-RYT 200) sees yoga as yoga a tremendous source of balance and healing, a gift that has helped her overcome the life altering medical challenges of stroke and chronic migraine.
-She brings a unique sense of empowerment and non-judgment to each of her classes, teaching in a way that provokes thought and meaning.
-Melissa's classes are always challenging (both physically and mentally), accompanied by uplifting music, and include demonstrations and hands-on assists.
-Through careful planning and energy reading, she provides a safe place for students to explore, break boundaries, and release layers of physical and emotional weight.
+She brings a unique sense of empowerment and non-judgment to each of her classes, teaching in a way that provokes thought and meaning - and always a adding a little challenge.
 In 2010, she completed her 200-hour yoga certification at Yoga H’om in Pittsburgh, PA.
 You can also find her at the “Floating Studio” where she teaches stand up paddleboard yoga (SUP Yoga) and is a YOGAqua Certified SUP Yoga Instructor.
 Growing up an avid water skier and true mermaid at heart, Melissa feels at home on the water, near the ocean, or exploring the world with wanderlust.
 Follow her on social media and you’ll soon discover she’s also an avid foodie, lover of good wines and enjoys spending time with Darryl and their family of four-legged fur kids Titus, MacGreggors, and Gracie.
 Instagram: @puppylovesupyoga

 Sydney (RYT 200) realized the importance of connecting to your body through movement by growing up as a dancer.
 A natural progression from dance to yoga occurred in high school where she began to notice subtle physical and mental changes, which made yoga a staple in Sydney's life.
 After a retreat in Nosara, Costa Rica, she knew she had to deepen her practice and share yoga with others.
 As a teacher, Sydney wants to bring the same sense of peace to her students that yoga has provided her.
 In her Vinyasa flow classes, you will find both strength and relaxation, all the while her goal is to quiet the thoughts that crowd our heads to make room for love and mindfulness.
 Sydney is committed learning for her own personal growth and also to be her best self for her students.
 Off the mat, you will most likely find Sydney working at James Gallery or planning her next traveling adventure with her man.
 She also loves capturing moments with photography and doing absolutely anything outdoors, from making s'mores by the fire to biking.
 Instagram: @sydney_allie